Tessil/hat-trie/README.md

 - By default the maximum allowed size for a key is set to 65 535.
 This can be raised through the `KeySizeT` template parameter.
 - By default the maximum size of the map is limited to 4 294 967 296 elements.
 This can be raised through the `IndexSizeT` template parameter.

+### Differences compare to `std::unordered_map`
+`tsl::array_map` tries to have an interface similar to `std::unordered_map`, but some differences exist:
+- Iterator invalidation on insert and erase doesn't behave in the same way (see [API](https://tessil.github.io/array-hash/doc_without_string_view/html/classtsl_1_1array__map.html#details) for details).
+- References and pointers to keys or values in the map are invalidated in the same way as iterators.
+- Erase operations have an amortized runtime complexity of O(1) for `tsl::array_map`.
+An erase operation will delete the key immediatly but for the value part of the map, the deletion may be delayed.
+The destructor of the value is only called when the ratio between the size of the map and the size of the map + the number of deleted values still stored is low enough.
+The method `shrink_to_fit` may be called to force the deletion.
+- The key and the value are stored separatly and not in a `std::pair<const Key, T>`.
+Methods like `insert` or `emplace` take the key and the value separatly instead of a `std::pair`.
+The insert method looks like `std::pair<iterator, bool> insert(const CharT* key, const T& value)` instead of `std::pair<iterator, bool> insert(const std::pair<const Key, T>& value)` (see [API](https://tessil.github.io/array-hash/doc_without_string_view/html/classtsl_1_1array__map.html) for details).
+- The size of the bucket array in the map grows by a factor of 2, the size will always be a power of 2, which may be a too steep growth rate for some purposes.
+- For iterators, `operator*()` and `operator->()` return a reference and a pointer to the value `T` instead of `std::pair<const Key, T>`.
+For an access to the key string, the `key()` (which returns a `const CharT*`) or `key_sv()` (which returns a `std::basic_string_view<CharT>`) method of the iterator must be called.
+- No support for some bucket related methods (like bucket_size, bucket, ...).

+These differences also apply between `std::unordered_set` and `tsl::array_set`.

 Thread-safety and exception guarantees are similar to the STL containers.

 ### Benchmark

-You can find a benchmark of the map on the [`tsl::htrie_map`](https://github.com/Tessil/hat-trie#benchmark) page.
-But note that the benchmark is not complete as the average size of the key in the dataset can be stored with SSO.
+You can find a benchmark of the map on the [`hat-trie`](https://github.com/Tessil/hat-trie#benchmark) page.
+But note that the benchmark is not exhaustive as the average size of the key in the dataset can be stored with SSO.
 A benchmark with longer keys may arrive later.

 ### Hash function

 To avoid dependencies, the default hash function is a simple [FNV-1a](https://en.wikipedia.org/wiki/Fowler%E2%80%93Noll%E2%80%93Vo_hash_function#FNV-1a_hash) hash function.
 If you can, I recommend to use something like [CityHash](https://github.com/google/cityhash), MurmurHash, [FarmHash](https://github.com/google/farmhash), ... for better performances.
+On the tests I did, CityHash64 offers a ~40% improvement on reads compared to FNV-1a.

 ```c++